 With the rubber out of the boxes, it was time to get the masters out of the rubber.
 With the smaller mold, its shape acted like an anchor which required me to cut the mold down the sides to release the master:

 To get the blower assembly out, all I had to do was to cut away the rubber to get at the master, flex the rubber, and pop the master out (the switch box came out separately as the process of popping the master out caused it to detach):

 THANKFULLY the resin is mixed by volume and not by weight.
 I used a cut-down plastic cup as my mixing bowl.
 I expected a degree of froth from the mixed resin during degassing but I didn’t know how much, so I wanted to leave enough volume in my mixing cup to keep from having to clean up (another) mess:

 As with the molding rubber, the resin compound was mixed and degassed.
 Since the resin compound only has a pot life of 20 minutes, I degassed the mixed compound for about 7 minutes, poured it into the molds, and then degassed for another 10 minutes.
 After degassing, I wanted to leave enough time for the very small bubbles to be re-compressed by atmospheric pressure so as to become invisible:

 This is another 24-hour cure, so I let it sit overnight before removing the castings:

 In addition to seeing if I could use a commercially available part as a master, I also wanted a sacrificial part that I could saw in half so that I could see just how many bubbles (or not) were produced during the curing process of the resin.
 It looks like I ended up with a nice, dense, casting:

 And here’s the part I was really after, the ventilation blower assembly that I can use on this build and any subsequent build based on the M4A3 hull.
-In the picture to the right, you can see that this process is fine enough to replicate the switch, which was made from 24 gauge wire:
+In the second picture, you can see that this process is fine enough to replicate the switch, which was made from 24 gauge wire: